fadiTill/fadiTill.github.io/_posts/2020-05-10-my_first_application_mvc.markdown

   a User "has_many :guests"

-	Also I want  to restrict the acces to a particular guest, so  only the user that built the guest could be  able to use          CRUD, in order to do that I had the  method  below to my edit  and  delete methods :
+Also I want  to restrict the acces to a particular guest, so  only the user that built the guest could be  able to use          CRUD, in order to do that I had the  method  below to my edit  and  delete methods:

-" if current_user.id == @guest.user_id"
+ if current_user.id == @guest.user_id

 Also I created and  secure the session in my ApplicationController

-"enable :sessions"
+enable :sessions
- "set :session_secret, 'secret' "
+ set :session_secret, 'secret'

 finally the user need to be login, I used  an helper method that I had to my ApplicationController from where my GuestsController and UsersController will inherite.